STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Drop Notification

-In situations where a data block is dropped by a relay due to a missed deadline or other reasons, sending an explicit dropping message to other relays and the endpoint can be useful to notify them of the loss of data.
+In situations where a data block is dropped by a relay due to a missed deadline or other reasons, sending an explicit dropping message to other relays and both endpoints can be helpful in notifying them of the data loss.
 The dropping message may include information about the block, such as its ID and metadata.
+However, we are still uncertain about how to effectively notify other nodes and whether we should send drop notifications to other relays, as this could potentially lead to broadcast flooding.

 ## Data Buffer